markleboeuf/website-hugo/content/portfolio/early_trend_detection.md

 <img src="../early_trend_detection_images/plot2.png" class="img-responsive" style="display: block; margin: auto;" />

-In this case, stocks that initially go up, drift down, and then flatten out all trend positively.
-In contrast, stocks that have declined and then increased from days 30-50 trend downward from days 51-100.
-Thus there appears to be a common pattern that precedes an sustained increase or decrease in price.
+In this case, stocks that initially go up, drift down, then flatten out all trend positively.
+In contrast, stocks that decline and then increase from days 30-50 trend downward from days 51-100.
+Thus there appears to be a common pattern that precedes a sustained increase or decrease in price.
 Based on this information, let's introduce our new stock -- the "target trend" -- that we only have pricing information for days 1-50.

 ```
 sample_trend_pre = rbind(data.frame(date = pre_date_range[1:pre_period],